-Central Interior Native Health Society (CINHS) is a non-profit organization in Prince George, BC that has been operating as an Urban Aboriginal Health Centre since 1993.
-Their mission is to provide comprehensive, quality primary health care to meet the needs of Aboriginal and non-Aboriginal people living with social disadvantages.
-Approximately 80% of their 1300 patients self-identify as development services.
-Populations served include seniors, First Nations people, farming families, low income people, youth at risk, people with moderate mental illness, and families with young children.
+Central Interior Native Health Society (CINHS) is a non-profit organization in Prince George, BC that has been operating as an Urban Indigenous Health Centre since 1993.
+Their mission is to provide comprehensive, quality primary health care to meet the needs of Indigenous and non- Indigenous people living with social disadvantages.
+Approximately 80% of their 1300 patients self-identify as Indigenous.
+Other characteristics of the population served include low income, high rates of unstable housing, high rates of trauma histories, and high rates of substance use and HIV/AIDS.

 North Lambton Community Health Centre (NLCHC) is a non-profit organization comprised of four clinic sites in and around Sarnia, ON.
 The Centre is governed by a board of local citizens and funded by the Ministry of Health and Long Term Care.
-NLCHC's multi-disciplinary team provides primary health care, health promotion and community
+NLCHC's multi-disciplinary team provides primary health care, health promotion and community development services.
+Populations served include seniors, First Nations people, farming families, low income people, youth at risk, people with moderate mental illness, and families with young children.